 top of page

-Whether to use vibrance vs. saturation is a common dilemma that photographers come across as soon as they start editing their work.
-If you’re looking to enhance your photos before sharing them on your photography website or simply want to improve your technical editing skills, it’s important to understand how these tools affect your images.
+Whether to use vibrance vs. saturation is a common dilemma that creators face as soon as they start editing their work.
+If you’re looking to enhance your photos before sharing them, or simply want to improve your technical editing skills, it’s important to understand how these tools affect your images.

-Both saturation and vibrance work to increase or decrease the intensity of the colors in an image, however, they do so in significantly different ways.
-While you have probably noticed these differences during your editing process, you may not know exactly the reason why these seemingly identical tools provide such different results.
-Keep on reading to learn all about what the main differences between vibrance and saturation are and how to choose which one to use.
+Both saturation and vibrance work to increase or decrease the intensity of the colors in an image, but they do so in significantly different ways.
+While you probably noticed these differences during your editing process, you may not know exactly why these seemingly identical tools provide such different results.
+Keep reading to learn all about the main differences between vibrance and saturation, and how to choose which one to use in your graphic design projects.

 example of how saturation in photography works

-Vibrance is not a real photography term per se, as it’s not something that occurs naturally.
-The concept was coined by Adobe after they developed a smart-tool for more precise color editing on their flagship products Lightroom and Photoshop.
-Vibrance allows photographers to increase the intensity of muted colors while leaving saturated colors untouched.
+Vibrance is not a real photography term, as it’s not something that occurs naturally.
+Adobe coined the concept after developing a smart-tool for more precise color editing on their flagship products Lightroom and Photoshop.
+Vibrance allows photographers to increase the intensity of muted colors, while leaving saturated colors untouched.
 As a result, images appear much more natural and even.

 example of how vibrance in photography works